-Israël Shahak was instrumental in helping to lay the groundwork for anti-Israel activism and sentiment in the academy.
+Born on April 29, 1933 in Warsaw, Poland, Israël Shahak was instrumental in helping to lay the groundwork for anti-Israel activism and sentiment in the academy.
 Despite his international reputation as a “human rights campaigner,” Shahak was openly anti-Semitic and an opponent of Israel.
 He particularly despised Judaism and argued that its racist ideology underpinned not simply Israeli violence against the Palestinian people, but much of the violence throughout history.
-His books have become foundational texts in Middle Eastern Studies departments – and his writings continue to be disseminated on the websites of neo-Nazi groups, Holocaust deniers, and Islamist groups.
+His books became foundational texts in Middle Eastern Studies departments – and his writings continue to be disseminated on the websites of neo-Nazi groups, Holocaust deniers, and Islamist groups.

 Born in April 1933, Shahak was raised in Poland by a pro-Zionist Jewish family.
 During World War II, the Nazis placed him, his father and his mother into the Warsaw Ghetto and then sent them to the Bergen-Belsen concentration camp where Shahak’s father died.
 In 1945, he and his mother emigrated to the British Mandate of Palestine, three years before it became Israel.
 During his adolescence, he cared for his ailing mother and attended high school.
 After that, he served in the Israel Defense Forces and subsequently attended the Hebrew University of Jerusalem, where he earned a doctorate in chemistry.
 In 1961 he traveled to America for a two-year postdoctoral fellowship at Stanford University.
 Two years later, he returned to Israel where he spent the rest of his life, working first as a professor of organic chemistry at Hebrew University from 1963 to 1991, and then as president of the Israeli League for Human and Civil Rights from 1970 to 1990.